kelviy/LMKtorrent/README.md

 2. Run auto_run.sh script.
 This will start seeder and tracker instances on loop back interface (127.0.0.1) on port 12500 nd 12501 respectively.
 Seeder will default to seeding ./data/ folder
 3. Run GUI and type in tracker information.
 Typing in nothing will default to 127.0.0.1:12500
 4. You are now able to download files.
 By default it will download to ./tmp/ folder
+5. Seeder Convertion will only occur when all files are downloaded into tmp folder.

+> NOTE: The GUI will exit after confirmation of Switching to Seeder on Terminal.
+There is no way to go return.
+Do a rerun of GUI.py to download again.

 # Manual Run